-Even though vets only provide medical treatments to animals, it does not mean they’re not at risk of malpractice lawsuits.
-In fact, there are more than 2,000 veterinarian malpractice cases filed in the U.S. each year.
-Practicing veterinary medicine comes with a lot of risks as vets deal with animal lives.
-The change in how people view pets resulted in the rise of veterinarian malpractice cases.
-With the number of animals veterinarians cater to, the risks of lawsuits are always present.
-To transfer the risks of malpractice lawsuits, insurance companies offer pet malpractice insurance.
-Pet malpractice insurance protects vets against possible lawsuits arising from treating animals.
+Vets are still at risk of malpractice lawsuits.
+Although, they only provide medical treatments to animals.
+There are actually more than 2,000 veterinarian malpractice cases filed in the U.S. every year.
+In addition, practicing veterinary medicine comes with a lot of risks as vets deal with animal lives.
+Moreover, the change in how people view pets resulted in the rise of veterinarian malpractice cases.
+Furthermore, with the number of animals veterinarians care for, the risks of lawsuits are always present.
+Besides, to transfer the risks of malpractice lawsuits, insurance companies offer pet malpractice insurance.
+What’s more, pet malpractice insurance protects vets against possible lawsuits leading from treating animals.

 The Increasing Cases of Pet Malpractice

-In the past, pet malpractice lawsuits were rare as court laws view pets as personal property.
-Changes in the way pet owners view animals expose veterinarians to malpractice risks.
-Pet owners now form significant emotional bonds with pets, often treating them as family members.
-In the USA, where sixty-five percent of households own a pet, the likelihood of malpractice claims is quite high.
-It isn’t only malpractice risks veterinarians are at risk for, some other risks come in running a vet clinic or hospital.
+In the past, pet malpractice lawsuits were not common as court laws view pets as personal property.
+Also, changes in the way pet owners view animals expose veterinarians to malpractice risks.
+As well as, pet owners now form significant emotional bonds with pets.
+In the same way, they often treat them as family members.
+In fact, in the USA, 65% of households own a pet.
+Having malpractice claims is quite high.
+In addition, it isn’t only malpractice risks veterinarians are at risk for.
+Also, some other risks come in running a vet clinic or hospital.

 How to Minimize Veterinary Malpractice Risks

 Veterinarians must provide standard animal care to all animal patients.
-Failure to follow standard protocols and vet practices can result in malpractice.
+Likewise, failure to follow standard protocols can result in malpractice.
 Here are some tips to cut your malpractice risks and avoid lawsuits.

-- Medical malpractice often stems from negligence.
-It is important to adhere to standard vet practices to avoid negligence.
+- Medical malpractice comes from negligence.
+Moreover, it is important to adhere to standard vet practices to avoid this.

 - Identify common types of malpractice claims and develop ways to prevent them from happening.

 - Revalidate your professional practices to make sure you are up-to-date with the current veterinary practices and standards.
-Attend continuing education and seminars to stay updated.
+Also, attend seminars to stay updated.

 - Evaluate and update employees’ competency.
-Make sure employees are knowledgeable about standard protocols and preventive measures.
-Having competent employees lowers the risk of malpractice.
-Provide training to employees to maintain and update their competency.
+Consequently, make sure employees are knowledgeable about standard protocols and preventive measures.
+Also, having competent employees lowers the risk of malpractice.
+Furthermore, always provide training to employees.

 - Document all the patient’s information and treatments.
-Document everything on the patient’s chart.
-Charts are valuable evidence when it comes to malpractice lawsuits.
+Also, document everything on the patient’s chart.
+These are valuable evidence when it comes to malpractice lawsuits.

-- Regularly check instruments and equipment used in the clinic.
-Make sure all equipment and instruments are properly maintained and in good condition.
-Working with outdated or damaged equipment affects the quality of care you give to your patients.
+- Always check instruments and equipment used in the clinic.
+Also, ensure all equipment and instruments are properly maintained.
+Furthermore, working with outdated or damaged equipment affects the quality of care you give to your patients.

 - Always inform clients about medical options they can choose from.
 Regardless of the costs, pet owners have the right to decide which treatment they like.

-- Listen and acknowledge pet owners’ questions and concerns.
+- Listen to pet owners’ questions and concerns.
 Proper communication is vital in doctor-client treatments.
 Pet owners who feel ignored can file complaints, and this can lead to lawsuits.

-- Have malpractice or professional liability insurance on standby.
+- Have professional liability insurance on standby.
 You’ll never know when malpractice claims happen.
-Every practicing professional needs an insurance policy that will protect them in case of lawsuits.

 How Pet Malpractice Insurance Works

 Veterinarians must secure pet malpractice insurance to protect them in case of allegations of malpractice.
-Malpractice insurance is a type of professional liability insurance that is designed to protect professionals such as veterinarians against malpractice liabilities.
+Malpractice insurance is a type of professional liability insurance to protect professionals.
+For instance, veterinarians are against malpractice liabilities.
 Malpractice claims may result from errors in animal care, treatments, and diagnosis.
 Failure to provide professional standard care and negligence can also put you on the court stand.
 Malpractice lawsuits can be pretty expensive.
-Remember, even if you are not doing anything wrong, someone can always raise allegations and put your license on the line.
+Even if you are not doing anything wrong, someone can always raise allegations.
+They can also put your license on the line.
 Securing malpractice insurance will save you a lot of money in case of malpractice claims made against you.
-Pet malpractice insurance covers the expenses of defending yourself in court in the event of malpractice claims.
+This insurance covers the expenses of defending yourself in court in the event of malpractice claims.

 The Risks Associated with Veterinary Practice